-My name is Simon Allen, I am a Director of The Clock Work Shop and I am a professionally trained Antiquarian Horologist.
+My name is Simon Allen, I am the Director of The Clock Work Shop and I am a professionally trained Antiquarian Horologist.
 This is otherwise known as a Clockmaker who specialises in the repair and restoration of Antique Clocks.

 As a child, I loved to take things apart, trying to understand how they would work.
 My most notable memory of this was at my grandmother’s house near Halstock, Dorset, when I must have only been about five years old.
 Her Hoover had stopped working, so I asked her if I could have a look at it to see how it worked and try to fix it, she obviously thought that she’d humour me and leave me with it to have a look at.
 What she didn’t expect was to find me half an hour later with the Hoover in what must have been at least 200 pieces!